Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 (in-package :ls-user)
 ```

-## Implementation
+## Common Lisp Implementation

-Data frame is implemented as a two-dimensional data structure: a
+Data frame is implemented as a two-dimensional common lisp data
-vector of vectors for data, and a hash table mapping variable names to
+structure: a vector of vectors for data, and a hash table mapping
-column vectors.
+variable names to column vectors.
 All columns are of equal length.
-This structure
-provides the flexibility required for column oriented
+This structure provides the flexibility required for column oriented
 manipulation, as well as speed for large data sets.

 ## Data variables